KU-CBMR/ml-notes/content/posts/07-linear-algebra-for-ml-expanded-fixed-numbered.md

 Why is this property important?

-Because if the residual still contained some component along \(u\), then the projection would not have captured everything available in that direction.
-We could move a little farther along \(u\) and get even closer to \(x\).
+Because if the residual still contained some component along $u$, then the projection would not have captured everything available in that direction.
+We could move a little farther along $u$ and get even closer to $x$.

 So perpendicularity means: